xXBlackMasterXx/syno_surveys/README.md

 ## **Example**: Randomize a subset of answers

 ### For single choice

+> [!IMPORTANT]
+> Every answer code that is not included in the randomization list will be anchored

 > - Step 1: Copy and paste the template into the Javascript editor.
 > - Step 2.
 Add the library URL for single choice in the `scripts` list in quotes.